-Sales managers are overwhelmed by the last-minute urgencies that break out unexpectedly in the office.
-Often, they have too many direct reports, so they have difficulty finding the time to slow down and have a 30 to 45 minute meeting with a seller, who in their opinion, is not interested in meeting.
+Sales managers are overwhelmed by the last-minute urgencies that break out unexpectedly.
+Often, they have too many direct reports, so they have difficulty finding the time to slow down and have a 30 to 45-minute meeting with a seller, who, in their opinion, is not interested in meeting.

 Salespeople have their pressures too.
-They have urgent task lists that need to get done; they keep up with their CRM; they do their weekly internal paperwork; and let's not forget,they have clients who need their attention.
+They have urgent task lists that need to get done, keep up with their CRM, do their weekly internal paperwork, and let's not forget, they have clients who need their attention.
 They also know they can find their manager if they need to, so meeting for 30-45 minutes only feels redundant.

-The fact is: these meetings, when done right, can be game changers.
-I’ve seen it happen.
+The fact is — Individual Focus Meetings, when done right, are game-changers.
+We've seen it happen.

-Try these 3 steps this week and see if you can improve your own individual focus meetings:
+Try these three steps this week and see if you can improve your Individual Focus Meetings.

-You are only there to be a resource for your salespeople, and you should hand over the reins during this face-to-face.
-All individual meetings must focus on the salesperson's best customers (Key accounts) and their best prospects (Target accounts), but it needs to be their meeting to run.
+You're only there to be a resource for your salespeople, and you should hand over the reins during this face-to-face, or video chat.
+All individual meetings must focus on the salesperson's best customers (Key Accounts) and their best prospects (Target Accounts), but it needs to be their meeting to run.
 Remember to spend this time focusing only on accounts and account development.
 Coaching the salespeople to improve their skills should be done when you are in the field together.

-Shut the door, turn off your phone, rotate your computer screen, turn down the volume on your computer, and limit any other distraction that might pull your attention away from your salesperson.
-Hang a note on your office door that says “Please do not interrupt.
+Shut the door, turn off your phone, rotate your computer screen, turn down the volume on your computer, and limit any other distraction that pulls your attention away from your salesperson.
+Hang a note on your office door that says, “Please do not interrupt.
 Individual Focus Meeting in progress.”
-(Start on time, take notes, actively participate, and never reschedule.)

-Follow these 3 critical steps and I am sure you will find that your individual focus meetings will be more productive.
-With practice and repetition, you will find that this will become a meeting that no one will want to miss.
+Follow these three critical steps, and you'll find that your Individual Focus Meetings are more productive.
+With practice and repetition, you'll find that this will become a meeting that no one will want to miss.